 Electroconvulsive therapy, also known as ECT or electroshock therapy, is a short-term treatment for severe manic or depressive episodes, particularly when symptoms involve serious suicidal or psychotic symptoms, or when medicines seem to be ineffective.
 It can be effective in nearly 75% of patients.

-In electroconvulsive therapy, an electric current is sent through the scalp to cause a brief seizure in the brain.
+In electroconvulsive therapy, an electric current is passed through the scalp to cause a brief seizure in the brain.
 ECT is one of the fastest ways to relieve symptoms in people who suffer from mania or severe depression.
 ECT is generally used only when medicines or other less invasive treatments prove to be unhelpful.
 It is also used when mood or psychotic symptoms are so severe that it may be unsafe to wait until drugs can take effect.
 ECT is also often thought to be the treatment of choice for severe mood episodes during pregnancy.